The 4 Aspects

 Overview: Self-Negative (Taxing), Others-Negative (Defensive/Vulnerable), Process-Oriented (Ongoing Narrative)

-Unbothered - 4th Position
+Disowned - 4th Position

 Overview: Self-Negative (Taxing), Others-Positive (Calm/Fearless), Results-Oriented (Distinct Outcome)

-Self-focused Dichotomy
+Self-focused Pairs & Dichotomy

 Self Positive, Xs+ (1st & 2nd Positions)